10 things I’ve learned through stories of overcoming adversity

 1. No one gets through life without adversity

 It seems to me we all know someone who appears to have it all together.
 You know.
-The perfect family pictures on Facebook and Instagram.
-The great job.
+The perfect family pictures with cute kids on Facebook and Instagram.
+The great job and prospering business.
 The “always on” positive attitude.

 I knew a guy like this (yup just one for me).
 He grew up in a great family with loving parents and a loving sister, was a leader in our church, a musician, and he married a great lady.
+Had angelic kids.
 All seemed perfect.

 We left that church and lost touch with them.
-What I remember is his wife had either a mild stroke or a TIA (trans ischemic attack), which has stroke-like symptoms and can often lead to a stroke.
+What I remember about his situation is that his wife had either a mild stroke or a TIA (trans ischemic attack), which has stroke-like symptoms and can often lead to a stroke.

 As a result, she had to reduce her responsibilities at her job.
 She eventually decided to quit.
 I hear she’s doing well these days.
 These events put a scare into both of them, as you might imagine.
-Their lifestyle changed.
+They experienced a huge change in lifestyle.
 They went to one income.

 Life after adversity

 James (not his real name) got teased all the time for his “perfect” life.
 Many were jealous of what his life appeared to be.
-He never looked at his life that way.
+He never paid any mind to his seemingly fortuitous situation.
 He was a humble, caring man who’d give you the shirt off his back.

 What’s the point?
 No one gets through life without adversity.
 No one has control when or how it hits.
 James, his wife, and his family chose to deal with the challenges head-on.
 Neither of them complained.
 They didn’t blame anyone for it.
-Nor did they let it define them.
+Nor did they let their hard experience define them.

 2. Isolation is the enemy

 I’ve been amazed and moved by the willingness of my interviewees to tell their stories.
-To the person, all did it to help anyone dealing with a similar issue.
+What I find so interesting and moving is that anyone who shared their experience did it simply to help others dealing with a similar situation.
 In fact, one of the standard questions I ask people is something like, “What encouragement would you give others dealing with a similar issue?”

 For all of them, one common denominator they shared was the feeling of being alone in their problem.
-Isolation kept them from getting the help they needed.
-Whether from embarrassment, shame, stigma, or any of a host of other reasons, they turned inward.
+Isolation kept them from getting the help they needed, causing their situation to become worse.
+Whether from embarrassment, shame, stigma, or any of a host of other reasons, they turned inward and sometimes lost faith.

 Fortunately, all of the people I interviewed came out of their isolation and got the help they needed.
 Sometimes, caring friends or family members pulled them out.
-Other times, they finally had enough and took steps on their own.
+Other times, they finally had enough and made up their mind to take the necessary steps to change their circumstances.
 Every one of them went through some period of isolation before getting better.

 It seems to be part of the process.
 My wife and I experienced that dealing with our son’s heroin addiction.
 We can completely relate to how this happens.
-Like others, it took years for us to talk about it and get help.
+Like others, it took years for us to talk about it and learn how to get help.

 3. Anxiety and depression are real and hard to overcome

 Depression is insidious.
 It is sneaky and hard to identify.
-According to the Anxiety and Depression Association of America (ADAA), anxiety disorders are the most common mental illness.
-They affect more than 40 million adults age 18 and over in the U.S. That’s over 18% of the population.
+I have come to learn that according to the Anxiety and Depression Association of America (ADAA), anxiety disorders are the most common mental illness.
+In the year 2019, anxiety disorders have been documented to affect more than 40 million adults age 18 and over in the U.S. That’s over 18% of the population and that stat doesn’t even include kids.

 According to the ADAA, close to half the people who suffer from depression suffer from anxiety and vice versa.